bb-froggy/realmjoin-docs/docs/managing-realmjoin.md

 While there are not strict naming pattern requirements in RealmJoin, we recommend the following convention:

 ```
-*APP|CFG-Location-[Vendor-Product-Language-Type-Flavor]*
+*APP|CFG - Location-[Vendor-Product-Language-Type-Flavor]*
 ```

 **Examples:**
 ```
-CFG-Global-Core
-CFG-DE-Core
-CFG-DE7499-Core
-APP-Adobe-Photoshop
-APP-Microsoft-Visio
-APP-Mozilla-Firefox
-APP-Mozilla-Firefox-PreRelease
-APP-Mozilla-Firefox-Optional
-APP-Mozilla-Firefox-Optional-PreRelease
-APP-Mozilla-Firefox-x86
-APP-Mozilla-Firefox-x64
-APP-Mozilla-Firefox-DE7499
-APP-Mozilla-Firefox-withFlash
+CFG - Global-Core
+CFG - DE-Core
+CFG - DE7499-Core
+APP - Adobe-Photoshop
+APP - Microsoft-Visio
+APP - Mozilla-Firefox
+APP - Mozilla-Firefox-PreRelease
+APP - Mozilla-Firefox-Optional
+APP - Mozilla-Firefox-Optional-PreRelease
+APP - Mozilla-Firefox-x86
+APP - Mozilla-Firefox-x64
+APP - Mozilla-Firefox-DE7499
+APP - Mozilla-Firefox-withFlash
 ```

+The standard sychronization time is 20 minutes (hh:00, hh:20, hh:40), and all groups that start with *APP - * or *CFG - * are taking into consideration.
-The synchronization time schedule and the prefixes that are taken into account might be configured from the settings control panel or individually implemented by the developer.
+The synchronization time schedule and the prefixes that are taken into account can be adjusted, currently only on request.

 ### User settings
 ![RJ rj-ac-groupsettingsicon](./media/rj-ac-groupsettingsicon.png)